Chaga

 I'm not a doctor, medical professional, or trained therapist.
 I'm a researcher and pragmatic biohacking practitioner exercising free speech to share evidence as I find it.
 I make no claims.
 Please practice skepticism and rational critical thinkingYou should consult a professional about any serious decisions that you might make about your health.
 Affiliate links in this article support Limitless Mindset - spend over $150 and you'll be eligible to join the Limitless Mindset Secret Society.

-Chaga (Inonotus Obliquus) also known as KING OF MUSHROOMS is a curative mushroom most commonly found on birch trees.
-Chaga mushroom powder may be one of the best supplements for healthy immune function.
+Chaga (Inonotus Obliquus), also known as KING OF MUSHROOMS, is a curative fungus most commonly found on birch trees.
+Chaga powder may be one of the best supplements for enhancing immune function.

 Summary of Chaga Science